Meike-K/hello_genomics_calc_py36/README.md

 },
 ```

-The Type can be one of "Integer", "String", or "Float".
+The Type can be one of "Integer", "String", "Bool" or "Float".

-If you want to read them when running your app, read the file `/fastgenomics/config/parameters.json`:
+If you want to read your parameters, we recommend using [fastgenomics-py] as follows:
-Each key in the json object corresponds to the name, you defined in your manifest.json, e.g. `delimiter`.
-In contrast to the `manifest.json` describing the app, the `parameters.json` defines the parameter values that are used in the current instance of the app.
-For different datasets and workflows these values could be changed by the users later.
-Initially, the values should be set to the default as described in manifest.json.

-We highly recommend the usage of the [fastgenomics-py] module as follows:

 *your_code.py:*